 The Climate parameter class can be considered the "entry point" of this area of the ontology.
 It includes in its subclasses different kinds of climate parameter with their own subtypes.
+The following figure 51 is an ensemble view of the macro-area.

-Figure 47 Climate ontology macro-area
+Figure 52 Climate ontology macro-area

-The main classes in this area are "Precipitation", "Atmospheric pressure", "Temperature", "Humidity", "Relative humidity", "Season", "Sky Cover", "Time since last precipitation", "Wind condition".
+The main classes in this area are "Precipitation", "Atmospheric pressure", "Temperature", "Humidity", "Season", "Sky Cover", "Time since last precipitation", "Wind condition", "Drought".

 - "Precipitation" class contains "Annual precipitation", "Average annual precipitation", "24h precipitation".
 Any product of the condensation of atmospheric water vapour that falls under gravity from clouds.
 The main forms of precipitation include drizzle, rain, sleet, snow, ice pellets, graupel and hail. - "Temperature" class contains "Average annual temperature".
-Temperature in a given area at a given time. - "Wind condition" class contains "Wind speed" and "Wind direction".
-The perceptible natural movement of the air, especially in the form of a current of air blowing from a particular direction.
+Temperature in a given area at a given time.

+- "Wind condition" class contains "Wind speed", "Wind direction", "Average wind speed", "Average, wind direction", "Beaufort wind sale".
+The perceptible natural movement of the air, especially in the form of a current of air blowing from a particular direction. - "Humidity" class contains "Absolute humidity", "Relative humidity".